 You have to file a police report within 24 hours.
 You have to file a DMV Form SR-1 within 10 days if anyone got hurt or if there is $1,000 or more of property damage.

 When it comes to filing a car accident claim, the sooner the better.
 You generally have two years from the date of the accident to file a lawsuit.
 But if one of the parties was the government or someone acting on behalf of the government, you only have 6 short months to file a claim with them.

 My name is Renee Yvonne Gardner.
 I am a car accident attorney.
 I handle car accidents throughout California in these 12 California Counties.

 If you hire me, I will work on your behalf and fight for maximum payment on your car accident case.
 Protect your rights - - talk to an attorney before you do anything besides: call 911 and seek medical care.

-I have experience with personal injury and wrongful death accidents.
+I have experience with personal injury and wrongful death accident.
 If were in a car crash, contact me at (408) 214-5555 or here: message me here for a free consultation.
 If your loved one passed away after an car accident, please call me about your wrongful death case.

 ○ Alameda County ○ Contra Costa County ○ Fresno County ○ Marin County ○ Merced County ○ Monterey County ○ San Benito County ○ San Francisco County ○ San Joaquin County ○ San Mateo County ○ Santa Clara County ○ Santa Cruz County